TOMP-WG/CDS-M/README.md

 		}
 </pre>

-To communicate data about 1 specific area (f.i. total parking time), the destination should be -1.
+To communicate data about 1 specific area (e.g., total parking time), the destination should be -1.
 <pre>
 {
 			"type": "Feature",